Sheldon Creed: NASCAR Xfinity Series

 In 2017, Creed ran the NASCAR Xfinity Series races at Mid-Ohio Sports Car Course and Road America, driving the No. 01 Chevrolet for JD Motorsports.
 He chose to compete in the road course events as he felt he needed more experience on such tracks in cars, and that when one received an "opportunity with a big-time ride, you want to be ready."

 Mechanical issues plagued Creed's Xfinity debut at Mid-Ohio, with a jammed gearbox in practice causing him to qualify 32nd and visit the garage for repairs during the race; when he returned to the track, he was 16 laps behind the leaders.
 Although the car's performance improved, further problems later in the event resulted in him finishing 34th and 19 laps down.
 At Road America, Creed started last after missing driver introductions but finished tenth in the first stage for the No. 01 car's first stage points of the year.
-Although he ran in the top 15 for much of the second stage, a transmission problem forced him to retire from the race after 18 laps and finish 38th.
+Although he ran in the top-fifteenfor much of the second stage, a transmission problem forced him to retire from the race after eighteen laps and finish 38th.

 He returned to the series in 2019, driving the No. 8 for JR Motorsports at the July Daytona race.
 He qualified ninth but finished 34th after being involved in a lap 71 crash that took out multiple drivers.

 On September 14, 2021, Richard Childress Racing announced Creed would move up to the Xfinity Series on a full-time schedule in 2022.
 In preparation for his rookie season, Creed entered the 2021 season finale at Phoenix for B. J. McLeod Motorsports.
 At the September Darlington race, Creed scored a career-best second place after engaging in a three-car battle with race winner Noah Gragson and Kyle Larson on the closing laps.
+At Martinsville, Creed scored his second career runner up finish.
+Creed scored four top-fives and thirteen top-tens with an average finish of 17.5 and finished 14th in points with 9 DNFs.